All of these restaurants emphasize local ingredients,

 Ask any Santa Cruz parent who appreciates food and drink where to go for happy hour with the kiddos, and they will immediately say West End.
 Adults and kids alike can’t get enough of the duck fat popcorn, fried calamari and flatbread pizzas, all amazing deals during the happiest of hours.
 But a visit to this remarkably designed restaurant at any time will not disappoint, with a lengthy and diverse menu and an even longer list of craft beer, cider and wine options.
 The outdoor patio is perfect for people watching amidst the bustling Swift Street Courtyard.
 Open Su–Th 11:30am–9:30pm, F–Sa 11:30am–10pm.

 1901 Fremont Boulevard

-Gusto owner Denis Boaro, a partner in Carmel’s Basil Seasonal Dining and a native of Northern Italy, named the restaurant for the Italian word for taste and his enthusiasm for delivering delicious rustic Italian food and great service that can be seen in the happy faces of his diners.
+Gusto owner Denis Boaro, a partner in Carmel’s Basil Seasonal Dining and a native of Northern Italy, named the restaurant for the Italian word for taste and his enthusiasm for delivering delicious rustic Italian food and great service can be seen in the happy faces of his diners.
 The bright red-tiled, wood-fired oven just inside the entrance both sets the restaurant’s festive tone and produces terrific pizzas.
 Pastas are from Sand City’s Bigoli pasta and are made from organic flours.
-Open daily 11:30am–2:30pm, 4:30–9pm.
+Open daily 11:30am–2:30pm and 4:30–9pm.